codophilic/Learn-Java/Java-II.md

     - **Queue**: Use in simple task queues like handling web requests in the order they arrive.
     - **Deque**: Use when you need the flexibility to work with elements at both ends, such as in navigation history (browser back/forward buttons).
     - **BlockingQueue**: Use when you have producer-consumer threads where one or more threads produce tasks (like file processing) and others consume tasks (process them).
 The thread-safe nature avoids race conditions.
+Example like Multi-user Gaming Server , the server processes gamer actions in the order they are received.
+If the action queue is full (too many simultaneous actions), new actions from players will block until space is available, maintaining game integrity.

 ![alt text](image-26.png)

+### Set

 ![alt text](image-22.png)